I came to Africa with mixed motives.

 But going overseas isn’t magical.
-It hasn’t changed me in all the ways that I wanted it to.
+I have definitely grown a lot, but it hasn’t changed me in all the ways that I wanted it to.
 On the down days, I wonder what I’m even doing here.
 If it’s all about following Jesus from inside our own cultural contexts, shouldn’t I be following him back home where I’m best equipped to do so?
 Is this trip just a convoluted self-discovery project?

 Yeah, I’m a kind of a mess at the moment.